 The implementation of the interventions that are needed to address gaps in availability and quality of care and to ensure that each health facility of the network provides EmONC 24h/7d with respect and quality of care is very challenging, especially when interventions have to be cost-efficient and sustainable.
 Hence, UNFPA introduced the concepts of implementation science in maternal health programs to ensure that the bottom-up approach we recommend can be efficient and sustainable.

 This manual should be implemented in conjunction with the Monitoring Emergency Obstetric Care handbook developed by AMDD, UNFPA, UNICEF, and WHO in 2009.
 It is, first and foremost, intended for people who are responsible for developing and improving maternal and newborn care in their country, whether at a district, regional, provincial or national level.
 It is also aimed at managers of the Ministry of Health and technical advisers, particularly from United Nations Organizations, who are seeking clarification on the approach to effectively develop and implement a national network of referral maternity facilities.
 Lastly, it is intended – particularly the first part – for decision-makers who are aiming to develop a network of referral facilities able to provide quality care and to monitor and report on the care provided to women and newborns.

-The manual has also inspired the maternal health policy of the UNFPA and some indicators of UNFPA’strategic plan (2018-2021).
+The manual has also inspired the maternal health policy of the UNFPA and some indicators of UNFPA’s Strategic Plan (2018-2021).